QuanjianSong/talking-head-quality-assessment/README.md

 </pre>

 ## 🎬 Overview
-Official Implementation Code of Our Team ''FocusQ'' in XGC Quality Assessment - Track 3: Talking Head.
+Official Implementation Code of Our Team 'FocusQ' in XGC Quality Assessment - Track 3: Talking Head.
+The detailed information can be found in the <a href="https://github.com/zyj-2000/THQA-NTIRE" target="_blank">official repository</a>.

 ## 🔧 Environment
 ```